-Based on project prioritization and the Fort Collins AMP's primary goals for active mode share and active mode safety, this section offers a project selection and implementation strategy based on three time horizons:
+Based on project prioritization and the Fort Collins AMP's primary goals for active mode share and active mode safety.
+This section offers a project selection and implementation strategy based on three time horizons:

-- High Priority/Readiness, which is anticipated to take place in the first five years of plan rollout; these projects are generally concentrated around strengthening the core network, while improving strategic crossing locations citywide. - Medium Priority/Readiness, anticipated to roll out in five to ten years; this phase expands the core network to a larger geography of the city and includes more complex projects. - Low Priority/Readiness projects complete the "full-build" network and include transformational projects to complete the citywide network, but may be delivered beyond the ten-year plan horizon.
+- High Priority/Readiness, which is anticipated to take place in the first five years of plan rollout; these projects are generally concentrated around strengthening the downtown and urban core network, while providing a basic citywide level of service for active modes. - Medium Priority/Readiness, anticipated to roll out in five to ten years; this phase expands the core network to a larger geography of the city and includes more complex projects. - Low Priority/Readiness projects are complete the "full-build" network and include transformational projects to complete the citywide network, but may be delivered beyond the ten-year plan horizon.